11 Garden Ideas for Small Spaces and Maximum Yields

 Assorted herbs and flowers growing in canvas sacks on a wall mounted rack as a vertical garden.

 One of my favorite gardening ideas for small spaces is using a trellis to grow plants upwards.
-Trellised plants will also require less water, have better structure, and increase airflow.
-Additionally, these plants are easier to harvest and will have the added benefit of providing shade for other shade-loving plants.
+Trellised plants require less water, have better structure, and increase airflow.
+Additionally, they are easier to harvest and will provide shade for other shade-loving plants.

 You can purchase a trellis in different styles, but they are also relatively easy to DIY if you want to save some cash.
 Vegetables that grow well on a trellis include: